Boolean valued models, presheaves, and \'etal\'e spaces: The presheaf structure of a Boolean valued model

 where $\Qp{\check{a}=\check{c}}=0_\bool{B}$ since $M\models(a\neq c)$ and so

 Being $A$ a subset of $\bool{B}$ definable in $M$, by the Axiom of Comprehension (which holds in the $\ZFC$-model $M$) we have that $A\in M$, against our assumption. \end{example}

-\section{The presheaf structure of a boolean valued model}
+\section{The presheaf structure of a Boolean valued model}

-In this section we will describe the correspondence between boolean valued models and presheaves.
-Moreover, we will use this correspondence to describe the mixing property in terms of sections of \'etal\'e spaces.\\ Our results can be obtained as easy corollaries of Monro's works \cite{MONRO86}.
-However we decide to give explicitly the proofs to make our presentation self-contained and accessible to readers (as we are) familiar with set theory, and not so much at ease with categories to read without problems Monro's work.
+In this section we describe the correspondence between Boolean valued models and presheaves.
+We will use this correspondence to describe the mixing property both in terms of sheaves and of sections of \'etal\'e spaces.

+Most of the results in this section are special instances of Fourman--Scott's work \cite{FOURSCOTT} and Monro's works \cite{MONROBIS, MONRO86}.
+We decide to give explicitly the proofs in order to take care of the differences between our definition of Boolean valued models and Monro's one, and to make our presentation self-contained and accessible to readers (as we are) familiar with set theory.